o19s/opensearch-ubi/documentation.md

 ### OpenSearch Backend Store

 The backend has a concept of a "store", which is a logical collection of the events and queries.
 In OpenSearch, a store consists of two indices.
-One index is used to store events, and the other index is for storing queries.
+One index is used to store events, and the other index is for storing quericd es.

 #### OpenSearch Data Mappings